ABOUT

 “If you are fascinated with birds or you like to travel, this is a book that will take you there through the eyes of an expert.
 Dr. Modlin has traveled to many exotic lands and chases wings wherever he goes.
 Some of his accounts are humorous and others are just informative.
 He starts by describing his mishaps of trying to raise young birds when he was a child.
 This led him to a career in biology and a lifelong preoccupation with birding.
 Sometimes he describes unusual adaptation and behavior in the birds that he is watching.
 His description of Black Skimmers was especially interesting and informative.
 He writes well and makes his years of experience come alive for the reader.
 I found the book to be very enjoyable and would recommend it to anyone who is interested in strange places and unusual birds.”
 Placide D. Nicaise, Amazon.com

-Chasing Wings is available in book form from http://richardmodlin.com, and Book and Kindle Edition from Amazon.com http://www.amazon.com/Chasing-Wings-Birding-Exploits-Encounters/dp/0980047307/
+Chasing Wings is available in book form from http://richardmodlin.com, and Book from Amazon.com http://www.amazon.com/Chasing-Wings-Birding-Exploits-Encounters/dp/0980047307/

 ABOUT